adwolfer/santaR/README.md

 ## Overview

-Longitudinal studies in Systems Biology face multiple challenges that are not suitably addressed by current time-series statistical methods: it is difficult to simultaneously account for *biological variability*, *measurement error*, *missing observations*, *asynchronous sampling*, *nonlinearity* and *low number of time points* (e.g. 4-10) with a *high number of variables*.
+[**santaR**](https://adwolfer.github.io/santaR) is an R package that implements functions for analysis of short asynchronous time-series analysis.

+`santaR` can deal with challenges not simultaneously addressed by current time-series statistical methods:
+ - missing observations
+ - asynchronous sampling
+ - measurement error
+ - low number of time points (*e.g. 4 to 10*)
+ - high number of variables
+ - biological variability
+ - nonlinearity

+The reference versions of `santaR` is available on [CRAN](https://cran.r-project.org/web/packages/santaR/index.html).
+Active development and issue tracking take place on the [github page](https://github.com/adwolfer/santaR/tree/develop), while an overview of the package, vignettes and documentation are available on the [supporting website](https://adwolfer.github.io/santaR).

-To address these challenges, `santaR` (*Short AsyNchronous Time-series Analysis*) provides a Functional Data Analysis (*FDA*) approach -*where the fundamental units of analysis are curves representing each individual across time*-, in a graphical and automated pipeline for
+To address the challenges of time-series in Systems Biology, `santaR` (*Short AsyNchronous Time-series Analysis*) provides a Functional Data Analysis (*FDA*) approach -*where the fundamental units of analysis are curves representing each individual across time*-, in a graphical and automated pipeline for